f355/electrophorus/README.md

 4. MicroSD breakout board - a PCB with a MicroSD card shape on one end and solder points/terminals on the other.
 I used one end of a MicroSD extension cable, they're readily available on the internet.
 Alternatively, you can design such a PCB and cut it on the Carvera itself (please share your design if you do).
-5. 5-pin female Dupont pin header connector for the SWD port (again, 2.54mm / 0.1" pitch).
+5. (Recommended) 5-pin female Dupont pin header connector for the SWD port (again, 2.54mm / 0.1" pitch).
-6. 4-pin female JST XH connector for the UART port.
+6. (Optional) 4-pin female JST XH connector for the UART port.
 You should have one left over from wiring up the [3D probe](https://www.instructables.com/Carvera-Touch-Probe-Modifications/). :)
 7. Wires to tie it all together, of a suitable gauge, and a way to do that (soldering iron, crimping tool, heatshrink, etc.)